An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Parametric finite element approximation

 Now we choose $\bmath{g}^h\in\mathbb{X}^m$ such that

 Plugging $\bmath{g}^h$ into \eqref{eq:wp2} and by noting the mass-lumped norm in \eqref{eqn:norm3d}, we obtain

-By noting the two assumptions (i) and (ii), we obtain $ \mathcal{H}^c=0$.
+By noting the two assumptions (i) and (iii), we obtain $ \mathcal{H}^c=0$.
 This shows the homogenous system \eqref{eqn:homopfem} has only zero solution.
 Thus the numerical scheme \eqref{eqn:isopfem} admits a unique solution. \end{proof}

-Assumption (i) implies that each triangle element is non-degenerate, and assumption (ii) implies that the weighted normal vector at $\vec q_{k_0}^m\in\Gamma^m$ is not perpendicular to the substrate surface ($xoy$-plane).
-The numerical method \eqref{eq:isopfem1}-\eqref{eq:isopfem2} is proved to be well-posed when $\cos\theta_i=0$.
-For general case, it is possible to consider the following alternative numerical method: which can be shown to be well-posed regardless of $\theta_i$ since the relevant boundary term is explicitly valued.
-However, it seems not possible to prove the unconditional energy stability for \eqref{eq:alterisopfem1}-\eqref{eq:alterisopfem2}.
+Assumption (i) implies that each triangle element is non-degenerate, assumption (ii) implies that there exist at least two line segments on the polygonal curve of contact line not parallel to each other, and assumption (iii) implies that the weighted normal vector at $\vec q_{k_0}^m\in\Gamma^m$ is not perpendicular to the substrate surface ($xoy$-plane).
+We note the well-posedness is only proved when $\cos\theta_Y=0$.
+By using matrix perturbation theory, we can also show that \eqref{eq:isopfem1}-\eqref{eq:isopfem2} is well-posed as long as $|\cos\theta_Y|\ll 1$.
+In practical computation, we observe the linear system in \eqref{eqn:isopfem} is always invertible.